IBM/lazy-z/README.md

 ### distinct

-Returns all distinct entries in an array of strings
+Returns all distinct entries in an array

 ```js
 const { disctinct } = require("lazy-z");